 The ICT provision is extensive — 7 dedicated ICT labs, including one in pre-prep, as well as numerous smaller PC suites across campus and in the library, and a high spec wireless network throughout the school buildings.

 The Art Department is extraordinary.
 Walking into the building is quite literally like walking into a professional gallery.
-I had a quick chat with the Head of Art, Mr Honey, and he talked a lot about encouraging the students — particularly in the Senior School — to discover and then explore their own preferred medium, rather than expecting them all to work on versions of the same thing.
+I had a quick chat with the Head of Art, Mr Honey, and he talked a lot about encouraging the pupils – particularly in the Senior School – to discover and then explore their own preferred medium, rather than expecting them all to work on versions of the same thing.
 The artwork on the stairs as you head up was quite literally stunning — and in an astonishing range of styles and media, yet all produced within the same class.
-Two Upper Sixth students exhibited in the Royal Academy student show this year — they’re that good – and are constantly encouraged to develop their talent.
-In a more junior art class, the teacher had a work-in-progress of her own in the corner — modelling the process for the students by it simply being part of the classroom.
+Two Upper Sixth students exhibited in the Royal Academy student show in 2017 — they’re that good – and are constantly encouraged to develop their talent.
+In a more junior art class, the teacher had a work-in-progress of her own in the corner — modelling the process for the pupils by it simply being part of the classroom.
 I was properly impressed with their Art teaching and the atmosphere it creates.

-Earlier this year, the College was inspected by the ISI and the overall judgement was ‘Excellent’.
+In early 2017, the College was inspected by the ISI and the overall judgement was ‘Excellent’.
 The inspectors said: ‘The school successfully meets its aim to be a place of learning with a broad and balanced curriculum that enables pupils to fulfil their potential in everything they undertake.’
 Academic Achievement and Personal Development also scored high, both with ‘Excellent’.
 The levels of confidence and self-esteem in the pupils were also commented on, with the inspectors saying that they demonstrated resilience and are ‘determined to make the most of their abilities and potential.’

 I loved the sense of community — which on such a large site and across such a large age range could be hard to cultivate.
 There was also a real feeling that the pupils were encouraged to explore and develop.
 The pieces they were producing in the Art department and in the D&T department were incredible.

 Some of the D&T projects — they’d been designing and building side tables — were things I could quite happily have taken home with me.
-Achievements — artistic, sporting, academic, and so on — are openly celebrated, and the students seem to have a great attitude, working hard themselves and supporting others to do so.
+Achievements — artistic, sporting, academic, and so on — are openly celebrated, and the pupils seem to have a great attitude, working hard themselves and supporting others to do so.

 The Memorial Hall, right at the heart of the site, is quite beautiful and properly special.
 Each of the chairs is dedicated to one of the alumni who gave their lives in the World Wars, and it’s definitely the spiritual centre of the College.
 It’s used daily, too — that sense of history and community is part of the fabric of everyday life there.